 As the military and humanitarian situation on the ground worsened during 1993, the UN Security Council decided to send a larger force with more robust rules of engagement.
-New Zealand contributed a 250-strong infantry company (known as Kiwi Company) to Vitez, north-west of Sarajevo.
+New Zealand contributed a 250-strong infantry company (known as Kiwi Company) based at Vitez, north-west of Sarajevo.
 The deployment was New Zealand’s largest overseas mission since the end of the Vietnam War.

 New Zealand sent peacekeeping troops to Somalia in 1992 to support the United Nations Operation in Somalia (UNOSOM), initiated when civil war broke out after the Somalian president was overthrown the previous year.
 Ongoing conflict prevented troops from succeeding in their mission to protect humanitarian relief activities and the United States-led United Task Force (UNITAF), which included New Zealand troops, took over the operation.
 In 1993 UNITAF was replaced by an expanded United Nations force (UNOSOM II).
 New Zealand troops remained in Somalia until 1994.
 The operation ended in 1995.
-In the 2010s New Zealand had one military advisor in Kenya who regularly visited Somalia.
+In the 2010s the New Zealand military advisor in Kenya regularly visited Somalia.

 In 1998 the TMG was replaced by the Australian-led Peace Monitoring Group, which oversaw the collection and containment of weapons used in the fighting and a referendum on the future of the island.